 For pregnant and breastfeeding women, it is recommended to consume no more than 200 mg of caffeine per day.

 It is not recommended for children under the age of 14 to consume coffee or energy drinks.
 This is because these products contain a lot of caffeine.

 Caffeine is harmful in high doses and can lead to health issues.
 The concept of “too much” is very contextual.
 Caffeine’s effects on humans vary greatly.

 Caffeine sensitivity or excessive caffeine use might cause these symptoms in certain persons.

 If you are sensitive to caffeine, it is best to limit yourself to less than 400 mg of caffeine.

-Many coffee lovers prefer their Java with a little extra caffeine kick.
-However, it’s important to keep in mind how much caffeine is in 3 shots of espresso?
-Daily caffeine consumption should be limited to 400 mg, but it varies for everyone.
+Many coffee drinkers enjoy their java with a caffeine spike.
+However, it’s crucial to consider how much caffeine is in three shots of espresso.
+Caffeine consumption should be limited to 400 mg per day, however this varies from person to person.

-If you are caffeine sensitive, you might want to limit your daily intake to less than 100 mg or stick to decaf espresso drinks.
+If you are sensitive to caffeine, you should limit your daily intake to less than 100 mg or stick to decaf espresso drinks.